mike-whypred/python-for-financial-data-analysis/README.md

 ## Overview

 Join us for an intensive Python for Financial Data Analysis workshop designed to help you harness the power of Python in your data-driven analysis and research tasks.
-This workshop is ideal for anyone aiming to gain a solid understanding of Python python fundaments and its application in data analysis to foster actionable insights and enhance productivity in the workplace.
+This workshop is ideal for anyone aiming to gain a solid understanding of Python python fundamentals and its application in data analysis to foster actionable insights and enhance productivity in the workplace.

 ## Resources Page